-- Unlimited Use: Once you buy their course it NEVER expires.
+Unlimited Use: Once you buy their course it NEVER expires.
 This includes unlimited use of practice tests, videos, quizzes, and all other course materials.

-- Best For Independent Self Studiers: CPAexcel does not offer live classes and their student support is limited to a question board where it can take up to 24 hours to get a response.
+Best For Independent Self Studiers: CPAexcel does not offer live classes and their student support is limited to a question board where it can take up to 24 hours to get a response.
 If you learn best from human interaction, or need one-on-one help, then this might not be the best fit.

 Check out my full analysis and review of CPAexcel

 Gleim CPA Review (Rank: #3)

 Extensive Practice Tests: Gleim utilizes a variety of testing tools such as True/False quizzes, MCQ tests, Final Exam Reviews and Task Based Simulations to give you plenty of practice for the real deal.
 Their full review course includes over 8,750 multiple choice questions which is significantly more than any other CPA review course.

 Audio Review: Gleim ‘s complete course includes an audio CPA review for each section of the CPA exam.
 These provide an excellent way to learn the material during non-traditional study times like driving to work and can be easily downloaded to your smart phone, iPod or mp3 player.